Who We Are

-Roman Ruzbacky is an experienced diversity manager and practitioner and a former analytical chemist who worked for a large scientific research organisation and in the tertiary education sector.
-He has extensive experience in dispute resolution and facilitation, as well as in designing, implementing and mainstreaming diversity and inclusion strategies.
-He has completed ten successful WGEA Employer of Choice for Gender Equality citations for three organisations, and has developed diversity surveys and strategies that focus on mainstream employment situations and intersectionality.
+Roman Ruzbacky is an experienced diversity manager and practitioner and a former analytical chemist.
+He has extensive experience in designing and implementing diversity and inclusion strategies, facilitation and dispute resolution.
+He has completed ten successful WGEA Employer of Choice for Gender Equality citations for three organisations.
 At the core of the work is the belief that people should be treated with dignity and respect and have the ability to participate in all aspects of work and public life.
-Diversity and inclusion needs to be a lived and breathed experience.
 Roman is a seasoned and passionate practitioner who delivers results and takes people with him on the journey to raise diversity consciousness and competency.

 As a business leader, Tom Brockhurst has been working with organisations and individuals for almost a decade providing consulting and services for companies navigating organisational change.
 His experience in executive coaching, leadership development, and career management has assisted businesses develop internal leadership capability, and individuals achieve their full career potential.
 Having worked with many organisations of all sizes and industries, Tom brings to the table first hand experience of the importance of networking as a critical leadership capability.